No, Taco Bell isn't coming to Hastings - NZ Herald

 One post even included offers for ten $50 vouchers as part of a competition.

+However, Taco Bell confirmed it was a fake page that was "in no way" associated with Taco Bell NZ.

-However, Hastings District Council confirmed it had not received any consents in relation to a new Taco Bell opening in the district.
+Hastings District Council also confirmed it had not received any consents in relation to a new Taco Bell opening in the district.

-Taco Bell has yet to respond to questions sent by Hawke's Bay Today but is believed to be aware of the fake page and has reported it to Facebook.
+As news broke the page was a fake, the creator adopted a more humorous approach, posting more creative content.

+This included a post captioned, "Fattest skid outside Maccas wins a taco".

 Currently the only Taco Bell locations are in Auckland and Taupiri, in the Waikato, with job listings for positions in Auckland and Christchurch currently advertised.